KV152/Data-Structures-and-Algorithm/Hashing.md

   Perfect hashing is a system in which records are hased such that there are no collisions.
 Perfect hashing is efficient but selecting perfect hash function can be expensive.
 It might be worthwhile when exremely efficient search performance is required.
 (Searching for data on a read-only CD, where database will never be changed and time for each access is expensive.)

 ## Hash Functions
-  Goal: Sotres the actual records in the collection such that each slot in the hash table has equal probability of being filled.
+  Goal: Storing the actual records in the collection such that each slot in the hash table has equal probability of being filled.
   However input data values might be prooly distributed.
   - Natural frequency distributions tends to follow a common pattern where a few of the entities occur frequently while most entities occur relatively rarely. (population in country)
   - Collected data are likely to be skewed in some ways. (price might be end in 0 5 or 9)